 Please don’t try to make them into something they are not “old cowboy” training does not work for donkeys.
 It is much easier to attract a positive result with honey than vinegar and this works with people too; family, business, work, neighbors, give it a try to remember to be grateful for everything in your life and be grateful for everything Jesus Christ has given you to steward over.
 Life is a gift and we must cherish each and every moment.

 Just like people have personalities equine (donkey, mule & horse) have horsenalities as Parelli says “pick your equine carefully”.
 Another important consideration is taking your donkey for walks of grazing allowing them to take a bite here and their with you walking next to them.

 Dogs and Donkeys

 Please remember Donkeys hate dogs instinctively dogs are predators plan to make the training successful when de-senstizing them don’t let the dog chase at your equine ever.
-Your carrot stick from Parelli works great to keep the dog in their space if they move in too close to the equine as it just takes one kick and the dog is dead, no do over.
+Depending on the donkey and the dog things can work out.
+This takes having a plan and training the dog and the donkey.

 Please remember with GOD driving your life in Jesus Christ name your opportunities are infinity!
 Be careful what you think, because your thoughts run your life.
 Proverbs 4:23 NIV